 To find the satellite set the dish elevation (up/down) angle accurately before swinging the dish around sideways in azimuth.
 There may be an elevation scale on the back.
 An inclinometer may be of use if you know the dish elevation offset angle.

-Please write down all the satellite dish pointing angles for future reference.
+Please write down all the dish pointing angles for future reference.
 If you are setting up a two-way VSAT terminal record your latitude and longitude also as this will be needed for input to the modem, so that the modem can work out the distance to the satellite to get the TDMA burst timing correct.

 For setting up the azimuth (sideways) angle use a magnetic compass and swing the dish boldly sideways to find the satellite on the first swing.
 Then spend half an hour peaking up.
 Peaking up is really important for long term service quality and minimum outage time during rain fades.

 For direct to home satellite television services try this introduction: https://en.satexpat.com/tv/nigeria/

 Only your latitude matters.
 Set the main motor axis angle and the small downward tilt of the dish and with the motor central align the dish towards the due south satellite.
 Motor rotation angles to the east are positive, to the west negative.
 See here for more instructions and examples of polar mount set up.

 Lat, long and dish pointing results of this page may be in error.

 The latitude and longitude are not intended for navigational purposes of aircraft, ship, vehicle or other purposes.
 Magnetic azimuth bearings are approximate and vary slightly from year to year.
 Use is entirely at your own risk.
 Apply common sense and don't believe every number that comes out of a computer system.
 Take care with dish pointing to not injure others by dropping tools or hurting yourself by falling down.
 Lines delineating the West Africa countries and territories are approximate.

 This page is on the satsig.net web site and is Copyright SSL (c) 2007 All rights reserved.